 Coffee break in between classes.

 Please make your dinner reservations for a restaurant on St. Armands Circle on the assigned evening.
-A St. Armands brochure was in your packet and coordinator/hosts have copies of menus.
+A St. Armands Circle website is in your packet and the group leader/hosts have copies of menus at the program.

 Lunch: Lunch will be catered in at the hotel.Afternoon: PRESENTATION: When available we have a clown that gives an overview of clowning and circus history in Sarasota.

 Or relax for the rest of the afternoon.

 Dinner: Dinner will be at a local restaurant.Evening: PERFORMANCE: A play reading group from the Asolo Theatre Guild will perform in our private room just for our participants.
 A short question and answer session will follow.Lodging: AmericInn HotelMeals Included: Breakfast, Lunch, Dinner

 Dinner: Dinner will be at a local restaurant.Evening: To further your theatre experience,

 delve into the play “Good People,” by David Lindsay-Abaire.
 Welcome to Southie, a Boston neighborhood where this month’s paycheck barely covers last month’s bills, bingo is a night on the town, and sharp-tongued single-mom Margie Walsh has just been let go from yet another job.
 Faced with the reality that her neighborhood is providing her with the same opportunities it always has — none — Margie concocts a plan to solve all her financial problems — and it might just be crazy enough to work.
 This humor-filled, Tony-nominated hit from Pulitzer Prize-winner David Lindsay-Abaire takes a look at the “haves” and the “have-nots” as it questions the American dream and how to achieve it — hard work, skill, or luck?